Xerox Holdings Corp (XRX) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Xerox Holdings Corp (NASDAQ: XRX) has decreased by -0.06 when compared to last closing price of 15.89.
-Despite this, the company has experienced a -1.24% fall in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-09-22 that Xerox (XRX) has a post-sale-driven business model that provides significant recurring revenues and cash generation.
+Xerox Holdings Corp (NASDAQ: XRX)’s stock price has gone decline by -1.81 in comparison to its previous close of 15.51, however, the company has experienced a -4.09% decrease in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-09-29 that Does Xerox Holdings Corporation (XRX) have what it takes to be a top stock pick for momentum investors?
+Let’s find out.

 Is It Worth Investing in Xerox Holdings Corp (NASDAQ: XRX) Right Now?

-compared to its average ratio and a 36-month beta value of 1.67.
-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”
+Moreover, the 36-month beta value for XRX is 1.73.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”

-The average price point forecasted by analysts for Xerox Holdings Corp (XRX) is $14.48, which is -$1.88 below the current market price.
-The public float for XRX is 148.09M, and currently, short sellers hold a 5.49% ratio of that float.
-The average trading volume of XRX on September 27, 2023 was 1.70M shares.
+The average price recommended by analysts for Xerox Holdings Corp (XRX) is $14.48, which is -$0.76 below the current market price.
+The public float for XRX is 148.09M and currently, short sellers hold a 5.62% of that float.
+On October 04, 2023, XRX’s average trading volume was 1.72M shares.

 XRX’s Market Performance

-XRX stock saw an increase of -1.24% in the past week, with a monthly gain of 2.19% and a quarterly increase of 9.82%.
-The volatility ratio for the week is 2.08%, and the volatility levels for the last 30 days are 2.66% for Xerox Holdings Corp (XRX).
-The simple moving average for the last 20 days is -2.17% for XRX stock, with a simple moving average of 2.47% for the last 200 days.
+XRX stock saw a decrease of -4.09% in the past week, with a monthly decline of -7.58% and a quarterly a decrease of 3.25%.
+The volatility ratio for the week is 3.27%, and the volatility levels for the last 30 days are 2.92% for Xerox Holdings Corp (XRX).
+The simple moving average for the last 20 days is -5.82% for XRX’s stock, with a simple moving average of -1.69% for the last 200 days.

 Analysts’ Opinion of XRX